-While all of these incidents may seem far separated from each other, the fundamentals of how we can adapt to a new direction in our lives is similar.
+While all of these incidents may seem far separated from each other, the fundamentals of how we can adapt to a new direction in our lives are similar.
 The first major psychological hurdle is acknowledging and accepting the new things coming your way.

-It may be easier to read these words on paper than to actually act them out, to not feel anger or bitter that circumstances are happening out of our control.
+It may be easier to read these words on paper than to actually act them out, to not feel anger or bitterness that circumstances are happening out of our control.
 However, the sooner we accept the changes occurring, the sooner we can adapt and learn to thrive in this new identity.

 So, what can we do to actively cope with these changes?
 As well as the aforementioned acceptance, we can practise a little self-care.
-Seek out our comforts such as reading, walking or enjoying time with our friends, as well as taking a break from social media, exercising and eating healthily.
+Seek out our comforts such as reading, walking or enjoying time with our friends, as well as taking a break from social media, exercising, and eating healthily.

 We can never foreshadow the events coming our way, and there is no perfect method in which to deal with the negative changes that can take place.
 But we have to remain positive.
 Seek support from those we trust and above all, remember to be patient with ourselves until we feel some sense of normality again.
-Keep these four iconic words in your mind – This too shall pass.
+Keep these four iconic words in your mind: This too shall pass.